WebberZone/autoclose/README.md

 ## Description

-<a href="http://ajaydsouza.com/wordpress/plugins/autoclose/">Auto-Close Comments, Pingbacks and Trackbacks</a> is a powerful plugin for WordPress that allows you to display a list of related posts on your website and in your feed.

-Automatically close comments, pingbacks and trackbacks on your posts.
-You can choose to keep comments / pingbacks / trackbacks open on certain posts.
+<a href="http://ajaydsouza.com/wordpress/plugins/autoclose/">Auto-Close Comments, Pingbacks and Trackbacks</a> is a simple WordPress plugin that will let you automatically close comments, pingbacks and trackbacks on your posts.
+You can choose to keep comments / pingbacks / trackbacks open on posts and pages.

 An extra feature is the ability to delete post revisions that were introduced in WordPress v2.6 onwards.

 ### Key features

-* **Close comments**: Automatically close comments on posts and pages.
+* **Close comments**: Automatically close comments on posts and pages
-* **Close pingbacks and trackbacks**: Automatically close pingbacks and trackbacks on posts and pages.
+* **Close pingbacks and trackbacks**: Automatically close pingbacks and trackbacks on posts and pages
 * **Choose how old**: Choose a custom time period as to when the comments, pingbacks and trackbacks need to be closed
 * **Scheduling**: You can also schedule a cron job to automatically close comments, pingbacks and trackbacks daily
+* **Exclusions**: Add a comma separated list of posts or pages to prevent comments from being closed on them

 ## Screenshots